Collège Saint Joseph – Antoura

 It is classified as a French international school by the AEFE.

 The school also accommodates the oldest scouts group in Lebanon.
 Previously members of the Scouts et Guides de France, the scouts and guides of Saint Joseph Antoura later joined the Scouts du Liban association when it was formed.
-The group is still one of the largest and most prominent scouts groups of the nation.

-Antoura is well known for the visit of French writers Alphonse de Lamartine and Gerard de Nerval, who wrote about the school and the town.
+Antoura is known for the visit of French writers Alphonse de Lamartine and Gerard de Nerval, who wrote about the school and the town.

 History

-Since 1651, local notable Cheikh Abou Nawfal Khazen had been requesting Jesuit fathers to establish a mission on his lands in Antoura.
-It wasn't until 1773, that their efforts were realized with the arrival of monks from The Lazarist order.
-In 1834, the apostolic delegate, Monseigneur Auvergne encouraged the transformation of the mission into a teaching college.
+Since 1651, local Cheikh Abou Nawfal Khazen had been requesting Jesuit fathers to establish a mission on his lands in Antoura.
+It wasn't until 1773 that their efforts were realized with the arrival of monks from The Lazarist order.
+In 1834, the apostolic delegate Monseigneur Auvergne encouraged the transformation of the mission into a teaching college.
 Antoura's beginnings were quite modest, in October 1834 seven students were enrolled, thus forming the first secondary Francophone school in the Middle East.
-Over the course of the 19th century, the college developed spectacularly.
+Over the course of the 19th century, the college developed.
 In 1874, the central building was built.
-The Left wing opened in 1884 and the big chapel was inaugurated in 1895.
-The symbol of the school, the tower was built in 1904 and sealed the courtyard beautifully.
+The Left wing opened in 1884 and the chapel was inaugurated in 1895.
+The symbol of the school, the tower, was built in 1904.

 During World War I and the Armenian genocide, the Lazarists were expelled by the Ottomans and the college was transformed into an orphanage where, under the direction of Djemal Pasha and Halide Edib Adıvar, about 1,000 Armenian and 200 Kurdish children were forcefully Turkified.
-The story of the Turkification of the children during the Armenian genocide is vividly portrayed in Goodbye, Antoura, released in English in 2015 and written by one of the children who were interned at the orphanage.
+The story of the Turkification of the children during the Armenian genocide is portrayed in Goodbye, Antoura, released in English in 2015 and written by one of the children who were interned at the orphanage.

 College attendance saw a resurgence in 1919, counting 350 Students.
 In 1936, the French Academy awarded the Grand Prix of French Language to the college.
-In 1970, a Basketball Court was constructed.
 In 1977, despite the Lebanese Civil War, the Kindergarten building was built.
-The Centre Lamartine, named after the illustrious French poet who visited the college, is a documentation center which is used by both students and teachers to further their research.
+The Centre Lamartine, named after the French poet who visited the college, is a documentation center which is used by students and teachers to further their research.
 In 1982, the boarding school was opened.
 The college then counted 2,500 students.
-In 1994, the College turned 160 years old.
-In 1996, the great chapel was 100 years old, and was completely restored.
-In 2004, the Tower turned 100 years old.
-The Saint Joseph Sports center was opened in 2006 and includes a semi-Olympic indoor pool, and diverse sport activities take place there.
+In 1996, thet chapel was restored.
+The Saint Joseph Sports center was opened in 2006.